-- Each host remains fairly independent, with little change in the device administration model. - Third-party generated device trees are still valid and continue to work. - Given a local device name, an easy mapping is provided to obtain its global name.
-For more information, see the scdidadm(1M) man page.
+- Each cluster node remains fairly independent, with little change in the device administration model. - Third-party generated device trees are still valid and continue to work. - Given a local device name, an easy mapping is provided to obtain its global name.
+For more information, see the cldevice(8CL) man page.